About

 I have a broad interest in quantum computing, quantum information, and quantum many-body physics, which include

-• Quantum computing
+• Quantum computing and quantum simulation

 • Quantum algorithms for eigenstate problems and dynamics problems